 OUR SCHOOL PRAYER

-So that we may be just and firm of purpose
+so that we may be citizens and saints of the 21st century

 "Faith is not something decorative or for show.
 To have faith means to put Christ truly at the centre of our lives."

 We are proud of our Motto at Archbishop Ilsley Catholic School: “To be just and firm of purpose.”
 This was the Motto Archbishop Ilsley chose when he became Archbishop of Birmingham in 1911.

 Welcome to the Catholic Life area of our website.
 Our values are inspired by St Ignatius Loyola, Founder of the Jesuits as a way to clearly understand and follow the teachings of Jesus Christ our Lord and Saviour.